History

 Architecture

-In the main castle building, the most important rooms were on the first floor, while the ground floor from the north was occupied by the kitchen and other utility rooms.
-After the expansion, on the ground floor, there were a total of four rooms located in a single-track system.
+In the main castle building, the most important representative and residential rooms were located on the first floor, while the ground floor was occupied by a kitchen with a large chimney and other utility rooms.
+After the expansion, there were a total of four or five rooms on the ground floor, arranged in a single-line system.
+The layout of the first floor was probably also single-line, but with an unknown number of rooms.

 Current state